Licensing your dog

 Concessionary rate licences

-You can apply for a concessionary rate licence online or by post.
+You can apply for a concessionary rate licence by post.

 You can apply for a concessionary rate for your dog licence if you: